NuGet/NuGetGallery/README.markdown

-This is a re-write of the NuGet Gallery.
+This is an implementation of the NuGet Gallery and OData Package Feed.

 ## Getting Started